phhannequart/UMAT_sma_hannequart/README.md

 It refers to the model published in paper ...

-The number of state variables NSTATV in Abaqus must be twice the number of crystal orientations NSTATV = 2 is a SMA monocrystal
+The number of state variables NSTATV in Abaqus must be twice the number of crystal orientations
+For example, NSTATV = 2 is a SMA monocrystal

 The material properties in Abaqus must be set as follows :
 PROPS(1) : Young's Modulus